cstar/ejabberd_testing/README.md

 ------------
 Is this testing strategy valid ?
 I think so.
 I have been able to test the capabilities of `mod_echo` which was not written with testing in mind.
-I expect this strategy to fare better test-friendly code.
+I expect this strategy to fare better with test-friendly code.

 Help appreciated
 ----------------